kashifmi/Linked-List-Data-Structure-/README.md

 # About
-"Firstdatastructure" is a repository for the first kind of data structure that I learned how to make, which is a linked list.
+A repository for a linked list data structure.

 The intent of this respository is to create a linked list and expand it through features or optimizations.